Bandwagon

 This isn't a bandwagon.
 The argument isn't "many scientists believe it, therefore it's true."
 It's "many independent scientists, working with different methods, have converged on the same conclusion, which is informative about the evidence."
 The claim is about what produced the agreement, not about the mere count of agreeing people.
 A convergence of independent investigators is meaningful.
 A convergence of strangers on social media isn't the same thing.

-Ask what would change minds if everyone switched.
-"If half the believers flipped their view tomorrow, would that make the claim less true?"
-If the answer is yes, the claim is social, not factual.
-If the answer is no, popularity shouldn't have been the argument in the first place.
+If you're on the receiving end, ask what would change if everyone switched.
+"If half the believers flipped tomorrow, would that make the claim less true?"
+If yes, the claim is social, not factual.
+If no, popularity wasn't doing the work in the first place.